 HMIS staff will entertain any HMIS Member Agency who wishes to file grievance against any other HMIS Member Agency.
-In cases where a client leaves one HMIS Member Agency to receive services from another HMIS Member Agency and the client reports a suspected violation, the new HMIS Member Agency does have a right to file a grievance or duty to warn the HMIS staff on behalf of the client as long as the client grants their permission to file a grievance on their behalf.
+In cases where a client leaves one HMIS Member Agency to receive services from another HMIS Member grievance or duty to warn the HMIS staff on behalf of the client as long as the client grants their permission to file a grievance on their behalf.
 HMIS staff will request a HMIS Client Grievance Form be completed by either the client or the HMIS Member Agency.
 The form can be obtained by contacting the HMIS staff by phone, email or regular mail.
 Once completed and submitted, HMIS Staff will investigate the complaint and provide its findings to the client who lodged the grievance.
 HMIS staff will notify the parties involved and the appropriate community planners about the alleged incident reported.
 If the client is not satisfied with the findings of the grievance, the client may submit a grievance request in writing to the U. S. Department of Housing and Urban Development.